vivasa/book-ocr/frontend-v2/README.md

 	- Drag the handle to move the red line.
 	- Click anywhere on the page to move the red line to that click position.

+### 6.5) Language Help (Telugu)
+The center pane includes a **Language Help** tab (Telugu only for now).

+- Shows all Telugu consonants from the Telugu Unicode block (largest set), with script → roman hints.
+- Click any glyph to copy it to clipboard.
+- Includes a curated set of common conjuncts/clusters (click-to-copy).

 ### 7) Export
 - Export `.txt`: concatenates corrected text page-by-page (falls back to OCR text if not corrected).
 - Export JSON backup: saves project metadata + page text (note: **images are not embedded** in the JSON).